 Jump to download links

 Google acquired Nerverware (the company that created Cloudready) in late 2020, and now it seems that Google is all set to compete with Windows and other desktop operating systems.
 Google’s Chrome OS Flex is, like CloudReady’s original product, but now an identical version of Chrome OS with the same interface and features you get on Chromebooks.
 In addition to Google Assistant, Chrome OS Flex also offers Smart Lock, Instant Tethering, and Nearby Sharing.
-Don’t forget to check the hidden Voice dictation (similar to voice access in Windows 11) in Accessibility features, once enabled press Win+D to write with your voice giving an easy alternative to online voice-to-text tools.
+Don’t forget to check the hidden Voice dictation (similar to voice access in Windows 11) in the Accessibility features, once enabled press Win+D to write with your voice giving an easy alternative to online voice-to-text tools.

 Chrome OS Flex OS download links